-Research indicates that the measures adopted to reduce the incidence of child maltreatment cases, specifically in Latin America and the Caribbean (PAHO and UNICEF, 2017), have not been sufficient and that it is necessary to deepen the understanding, dissemination and contexts in which the phenomenon is presented and reworked and, above all, interdisciplinary work to achieve more effective interventions (Grinberg, 2015; Loredo-Abdalá et al.) However, a relevant study by Bakermans-Kranenburg et al. (2003) presents a meta-analysis with effective results in modifying insensitive parenting and insecure attachment.
+Research indicates that the measures adopted to reduce the incidence of child maltreatment cases, specifically in Latin America and the Caribbean (PAHO and UNICEF, dissemination and contexts in which the phenomenon is presented and reworked and, above all, interdisciplinary work to achieve more effective interventions (Grinberg, 2015; Loredo-Abdalá et al.) However, a relevant study by Bakermans-Kranenburg et al. (2003) presents a meta-analysis with effective results in modifying insensitive parenting and insecure attachment.
 Other authors have recently conducted a meta-analysis (van IJzendoorn et al., 2019) with a general synthesis approach determining that the background with the largest effect size was parental experience in child abuse, partner violence, and parental personality.
 Regarding the intergenerational transmission of child abuse, Bérubé, Blais, Fournier, Turgeon, Forget, Coutu, and Dubeau (2020) found that mothers with a severe history of abuse have more difficulty recognizing the child's emotions, reducing sensitive response and generating continuity in this behavior.